palantir/palantir-cloudpak/README.md

   - [Installing Cloud Pak for Data](https://www.ibm.com/support/knowledgecenter/SSQNUZ_3.5.0/cpd/install/install.html)
 - IBM Watson Knowledge Catalog version 3.5.x.

+It is also recommended that you have:

+- IBM Watson Machine Learning version 3.5.x
+- IBM Watson Studio version 3.5.x

 _Architectures_

 Palantir for IBM Cloud Pak for Data must be run on compute nodes that support the x86_64 architecture.